 Synopsis SEQINIT(out PTR sequ in CHAR() t in FIXED BIN // Initializes a bou ypecode_key, (31) typecode_key_length) Usage Common to clients and servers.
 Description The SEQINIT function initializes a bounded sequence.
 It sets the maximum and current length to the size of the bounded sequence, and it sets the sequence typecode to be the same as the typecode supplied to SEQINIT.
 The sequence data buffer is set to null.
 If you want to fill only part of the sequence, you can use SEQLSET to indicate how many items of the sequence have been filled.
 You must supply SEQIN IT with the sequence typecode.
 SEQINIT can be used of nly on bounded sequences.
-Parameters · INIT can be described as follows: sequence_control_dat a This is an out parameter that contains the unbounded sequence control data. typecode_key This is an in parameter that contains a PL/I structure representing the typecode key.
-This is a bounded string. typecode_key_length This is an in parameter that specifies the length of the typecode key.
-Exceptions A CORBA::BAD_PARAM:: unbounded sequence is INVALID_SEQUENCE exception is raised if an spassed to seginit.
-A CORBA::BAD_PARAM:: typecode is passed to s UNKNOWN_TYPECODE exception is raised if an invalid sequnit.
+Parameters The parameters for SEQINIT can be described as follows: sequence_control_dat a This is an out parameter that contains the unbounded sequence control data. typecode_key This is an in parameter that contains a PL/I structure representing the typecode key.
+This is a bounded string. typecode_key_length This is an $in$ parameter that specifies the length of the typecode key.
+Exceptions A CORBA::BAD_PARAM::INVALID_SEQUENCE exception is raised if an unbounded sequence is passed to SEQINIT.
+A CORBA::BAD_PARAM:: typecode is passed to s UNKNOWN_TYPECODE exception is raised if an invalid